 Pros

-• +95% UV protection for snow-cover winter runs
+• +UPF 50 (about 98% UV protection) for snow-cover winter runs

 Cons

-• Thin fabric provides minimal insulation alone
+• Thin single-layer fabric provides minimal insulation on its own

 Best for: All winter runners who need adaptable face and neck coverage that adjusts quickly between configurations as effort level and temperature change during a run.